semimod/openvaf-website/content/docs/details/roadmap.md

 # Roadmap

-OpenVAF is still in development and there many goals we aim to achieve in the longterm:
+OpenVAF is still in development and there are still many goals on the roadmap:

 - Noise analysis *(planned for 2023)*
 - Reaching full compliance with the Verilog-A standard